fnltochka/ansible-role-zerotier/README.md

 ### zerotier_member_ip_assignments

 _Type_: list
-_Default value_: `[]`
+_Default value_: `""`
 _Description_: A list of IP addresses to assign this member.
-The member will be automatically assigned an address on the network if left out.
+For example, “[192.168.0.1, 192.168.0.2]".
+If you write “[]”, the system will select the addresses for you.
+If you don't write anything, the IP addresses will remain the same.

 ### zerotier_member_description